How to Set Up and Monitor Internal Controls to Ensure Compliance

 • Contact customers.

-It also has two efficiency metrics:
+It also has two metrics:

-• Logins disabled (binary).
+• Logins disabled (evidence-driven).

 • Percentage of customers notified.